julietabarrozo/automation_with_power_automate/README.md

-# ⚙️ Automated Email Notifications
+# ⚙️ Automated Email Notifications (EST Timezone)

 ## 📌 Project Overview
 An automated workflow developed in **Power Automate** to monitor a shared mailbox and trigger real-time notifications via **Microsoft Teams**.

-The flow evaluates the arrival timestamp and day of the week in real time to prevent sending alerts during weekends or after hours, dynamically rescheduling the notification for the next business day at the start of the shift.
+The flow evaluates the arrival timestamp and day of the week in real time using the **Eastern Standard Time (EST)** zone.
+This prevents sending alerts during weekends or after hours, dynamically rescheduling the notification for the next business day at the start of the shift.

 ---